benlumia007/sandbox/sites/readme.md

 # Sites
-This is where all sites are generated per site.
+Please note that this is where all sites will be generated.